Hi ladies, I thought it would be great to talk about learning to say no as part of our Empowerment Series.

 The interesting thing is that society doesn’t make it any easier.
 We are constantly bombarded with information about what we could be doing with our lives, our careers and everything else.

-But this is the same even in the Christian fold.
-Maybe your friends are all signing up for a missionary trip or to attend a great conference and you feel the need to go but you know deep down that taking that trip will not be in your best interests.
-This could be for financial, emotional or even spiritual reasons.
+This also happens within the Christian fold.
+It could be that your friends are all signing up for a missionary trip or to attend a great conference and you feel the need to go but you know deep down that taking that trip will not be in your best interest.

 There is something I’ve noticed about us, we generally feel it’s okay to accept invitations from our friends because they are our friends, but we seem to forget that every one of us is different.

-Don’t get me wrong, I’m all about spending time with friends and doing great fun or learning activities.
-But then again, there is a time for everything.
+Don’t get me wrong, I’m all about spending time with friends but then again, there is a time for everything.
 Maybe, this was one of those times to say no.

 Dealing with the guilt